idaholab/moose/modules/navier_stokes/doc/content/source/materials/NSFVFrictionFlowDiodeMaterial.md

 !alert note
-All these strategies are workarounds for the fact that looking at the local velocity (in multi-dimensional space) to apply a friction term based on this local velocity, rather than an average quantity, seems to be numerically instable.
+All these strategies are workarounds for the fact that looking at the local velocity (in multi-dimensional space) to apply a friction term based on this local velocity, rather than an average quantity, seems to be numerically unstable.

 !syntax parameters /Materials/NSFVFrictionFlowDiodeMaterial